cran/BayesianFROC/README.md

   - Fit
   - Validation of goodness of fit

-This is a basic example which shows how to fit a model to the data `dataList` representing the following FROC data;
+This is an example dataset;

 | Confidence Level       | Number of Hits | Number of False alarms |
 | :--------------------- | :------------: | :--------------------: |